How to Create (and Stick with) New Positive Habits

 On the way to achieving our goals we need to break bad habits, create new positive habits and stick with them over time.
 But how can we replace a bad habit with a new one?
 How do we change something which we've gotten used to doing day after day?
 And how do we commit to a whole new behavior and stick with it over time?

 We start by changing the way we think.
 Our actions then follow.

-Here is our model for creating new habits, with 5 strategies for changing the way we think so that we can change the way we act:
+Here are 5 strategies for changing the way we think so that we can change the way we act:

 - Celebrate small and big accomplishments - did you go one day without smoking?
 Celebrate!
 One week of eating healthy?
 Celebrate!
 So what if you did not lose any weight?
 You’ve made a change and stuck with it!
 This calls for a celebration.
 Hug yourself, you deserve a hug!
 The mere acknowledgement of accomplishment sends our brain and our body a sense of capability, reinforcing to us the fact that we CAN make bigger changes.
 So celebrate your accomplishments.

 Making a change towards a healthier lifestyle is not easy at first.
 But once you pass a certain threshold you’ll find a new-found motivation and self-belief that drive you, and the whole process becomes easier.
 This “threshold” is an elusive concept though, but I guarantee you it exists.
 It usually appears as a culmination of a visual change (seeing how these jeans feel a bit more comfortable all of a sudden), a physical implementation (like feeling physically bad after eating something that is not good for our body) and an environmental reaction that attracts to us people and things that makes us feel good.

 On a journey to a more healthy lifestyle?
 Try our Wellness Planner

 To your health and happiness!